notepad-plus-plus/npp-usermanual/content/docs/views.md

 The **Show Symbol**[↗](#remembered-settings "Remembered Setting") sub-menu will affect whether certain characters are rendered with special glyphs so that they can easily be seen or identified in the editor view, and whether certain tab and wrap guides will be visible.

-There are three entries that are grouped together, which can affect the rendering of certain characters with alternate glyphs.
+There are four entries that are grouped together, which can affect the rendering of certain characters with alternate glyphs.
 Please note that while the characters may be displayed differently in Notepad++, the underlying file has the normal characters encoded per the current **Language** menu settings.
-Only one of these three options can be active (indicated with a check mark `✓`) at a given time, and choosing a new option will remove the checkmark from the old.
-If you want none of these symbol options, click on the option that is currently active and it will be turned off (and none of the options will have the checkmark `✓`).
+The options that are active will be indicated with a check mark `✓`.
+(In older versions, there were only three options, and only one could be active a time, but as of Notepad++ v8.5, the first three are independent, and the fourth will control the other three.)
+Choosing one of the first three will toggle on or off that particular option, whereas choosing the **Show All Characters** will toggle the other three either all-on or all-off.

-* **Show Space and Tab**: When checked, the space character will show as a [colored](../preferences/#global-styles "Style Configurator > Global Styles > White Space Symbol") dot `·`, and the tab as a colored arrow `→` that expands to fill the width of the tab.
+- **Show Space and Tab**: When checked, the space character will show as a [colored](../preferences/#global-styles "Style Configurator > Global Styles > White Space Symbol") dot `·`, and the tab as a colored arrow `→` that expands to fill the width of the tab.

-* **Show End of Line**: When checked, the carriage return character will be rendered as `CR` in a small box, the line feed character as `LF`, and a Windows two-character line ending as `CRLF`.
+- **Show End of Line**: When checked, the carriage return character will be rendered as `CR` in a small box, the line feed character as `LF`, and a Windows two-character line ending as `CRLF`.
 The boxed characters are normally colored as "reverse text", so the active [Global Styles > Default > Foreground color](../preferences/#global-styles "see Style Configurator > Global Styles") will fill in the box and the active [Global Styles > Default > Background color](../preferences/#global-styles "see Style Configurator > Global Styles") will define the boxed-letter's foreground color.
 [Global Styles > Default > EOL Custom color](../preferences/#global-styles "see Style Configurator > Global Styles") will override that if the [Editing > EOL > Custom Color](../preferences/#editing) is checked.

-* **Show Non-Printing Characters**: When checked, the characters below will be shown in a small box, either as the Codepoint or as the Abbreviation, depending on [Settings > Preferences > Editing > Non-Printing Characters](../preferences/#editing).
+- **Show Non-Printing Characters**: When checked, the characters below will be shown in a small box, either as the Codepoint or as the Abbreviation, depending on [Settings > Preferences > Editing > Non-Printing Characters](../preferences/#editing).
 The boxed characters are colored as "reverse text", and can be customized through [Global Styles > Default > NPC Custom color](../preferences/#global-styles "see Style Configurator > Global Styles") settings if the [Editing > Non-Printing Characters > Custom Color](../preferences/#editing) is checked.
+(New to v8.5)

     {{< expand "Table of Non-Printing Characters" >}}
 Codepoint | Character Name               | Abbreviation
 ----------|------------------------------|---------------